 UEX's fundamental goal is to remain one of the leading uranium explorers in the Athabasca Basin of northern Saskatchewan and to advance its portfolio of uranium deposits and discoveries through the development stage to the production stage.
-Since being listed on the Toronto Stock Exchange in 2002, UEX has aggressively pursued exploration on a diversified portfolio of prospective uranium projects in three areas within the Athabasca Basin.
-The Company is focusing its main efforts on two advanced projects, the 100%-owned Hidden Bay Project ("Hidden Bay") including the Horseshoe, Raven and West Bear deposits in the eastern Athabasca Basin, and the Kianna, Anne, Colette and 58B deposits within the 49%-owned Shea Creek Project ("Shea Creek") in the western Athabasca Basin.
+Since being listed on the Toronto Stock Exchange in 2002, UEX has pursued exploration on a diversified portfolio of prospective uranium projects in three areas within the Athabasca Basin.
+The Company is focusing its main efforts on two advanced projects, the 100%-owned Hidden Bay Project ("Hidden Bay") which includes the Horseshoe, Raven and West Bear deposits in the eastern Athabasca Basin, and the Kianna, Anne, Colette and 58B deposits within the 49%-owned Shea Creek Project ("Shea Creek") in the western Athabasca Basin.

-Management's Discussion and Analysis Three months ended March 31, 2013 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis Nine months ended September 30, 2013 (Expressed in Canadian dollars, unless otherwise noted)

-UEX is actively involved in seventeen uranium projects in the Athabasca Basin, including six that are 100% owned and operated by UEX, one joint venture with AREVA Resources Canada Inc. ("AREVA") that is operated by UEX, nine projects joint-ventured with and operated by AREVA, and one project joint-ventured with AREVA and JCU (Canada) Exploration Company, Limited ("JCU"), which is operated by AREVA.
+UEX is involved in sixteen uranium projects in the Athabasca Basin, including six that are 100% owned and operated by UEX, one joint venture with AREVA Resources Canada Inc. ("AREVA") that is operated by UEX, eight projects joint-ventured with and operated by AREVA, and one project joint-ventured with AREVA and JCU (Canada) Exploration Company, Limited ("JCU"), which is operated by AREVA.
 AREVA is part of the AREVA group, one of the world's largest nuclear service providers.
-The James Creek Project was written off from an accounting perspective in 2012, as AREVA and UEX have no plans to continue with exploration on these claims which have lapsed.
+In 2013, AREVA and UEX agreed to combine the Shea Creek Project and the contiguous Douglas River Project ("Douglas River") as the known mineralization at the northern boundary of Shea Creek extends into the Douglas River property.
+The combined projects are now referred to as the Shea Creek Project.

-The seventeen projects, totaling 264,363 hectares (653,255 acres), are located on the eastern, western and northern perimeters of the Athabasca Basin, the world's richest uranium district, which in 2012 accounted for approximately 15% of global primary uranium production.
+The sixteen projects, totaling 264,363 hectares (653,255 acres), are located on the eastern, western and northern perimeters of the Athabasca Basin, the world's richest uranium district, which in 2012 accounted for approximately 15% of global primary uranium production.
 UEX's 100%-owned projects also include the Riou Lake Project ("Riou Lake") and the Northern Athabasca Projects.
 The Black Lake Project ("Black Lake") is owned 89.97% by UEX and the remainder by AREVA.
 UEX is the project operator.
 Black Lake was the site of a uranium discovery made by UEX during a drilling program in September 2004.
 UEX entered into an earn-in agreement with Uracan Resources Ltd. ("Uracan") on January 24, 2013 whereby Uracan can earn a 60% interest in the project (see "Black Lake Project").
-UEX completed its earn-in to a 25% interest in the Beatty River Project ("Beatty River") with JCU by funding \$858,118 in exploration expenditures in prior periods and making a payment to JCU of \$3,441 in the current period.
-Beatty River is located in the western Athabasca Basin in northern Saskatchewan, 40 kilometres south of the Shea Creek uranium deposits.
+UEX completed its earn-in to a 25% interest in the Beatty River Project ("Beatty River") with JCU by funding \$858,118 in exploration expenditures in prior periods and making a payment to JCU of \$3,441 in the first quarter of 2013.
+Beatty River is located in the western Athabasca Basin in northern Saskatchewan, 40 kilometres south of the Shea Creek uranium deposits and approximately 40 kilometres north of the recent Patterson Lake uranium discoveries.
 At present, AREVA, the operator, holds a 50.7% interest, UEX holds a 25.0% interest and JCU holds a 24.3% interest in Beatty River (see "Beatty River Project").